Fluxoid solitons in superconducting tapered tubes and bottlenecks: Analytical approximations

 where the first term is the solution of the Usadel equation for $\Delta(z) = \Delta_-e^{in_-\varphi} \Theta(-z)$ (an SN problem) and the second term is the solution for $\Delta(z) = \Delta_{+}e^{in_+\varphi}e^{i\varphi_{*}}\Theta(z)$ (an NS problem).
 Here, $\varphi_{*}$ is an arbitrary $\Delta$ phase difference across the junction at angle $\varphi = 0$.

-The solutions of the SN and NS problems can be obtained by wavematching.
+The solutions of the SN and NS problems can be obtained by wave-matching, $f^{\pm}(0^-,\phi) = f^{\pm}(0^+,\phi)$, where we used the notation $0^{\pm}$ to indicate limits to $0$ from positive and negative $z$.
 We get \beq f^{-}_{i\omega} (z) = \eeq and \beq f^{+}_{i\omega} (z) = \eeq The length scale over which $f^s_{i\omega}$ varies on each side of the junction (for a given $s=\pm$ and $\omega$) is determined, correspondingly, by the two $\omega$-dependent coherence lengths

 where \beqa \Lambda^{s\pm}_{i\omega} &=& |\omega|+\frac{1}{2}\Lambda^{s\pm},\\ \Lambda^{s\pm} & =&\frac{D}{R_{\pm}^2}\left(n_{s}-\frac{\Phi_{\pm}}{\Phi_0}\right)^2. \eeqa Here $\Lambda^{s\pm}$ are depairing parameters and $\Phi_{\pm} = \pi B_z R_{\pm}^2$ are the fluxes through the two sides of the tube.
 As expected, the $f^{s}_{i\omega}(z)$ functions go monotonously from their bulk value $\Delta_{s}/|\Lambda^{ss}_{i\omega}|$ on their superconducting side to zero on their normal side.